trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 </figure>

-This is the first time that the orientation towards certain classification standards and a new taxonomic systematics becomes visible here in the inventory book itself as a component of the recording-keeping process.
+This is the first time that the orientation towards certain classification standards and a new taxonomic systematics becomes visible here in the inventory book itself as a component of the record-keeping process.
 This process continuously put the specimens into new orders and contexts of meaning, and made it possible to count and circulate them.[^6] **The inventory book was a tool for collection managers that reflected the struggle to find consistent and effective forms of record-keeping, which, however, it also influenced.**[^7] Attempts to adapt the inventory books accordingly clearly failed, as the graphic and systematic restructuring of the cataloguing process in inventory book VII was only carried out over a few pages and was not completed.

 Inventory book VII is testament to this development and was also shaped by further changes to the format and the systematics of cataloguing.
 Numbering was no longer guided by a chronological listing of object arrivals, but ordered specimens by their taxonomic ‘class’ (fish, amphibians, reptiles etc.).
 All of this ultimately resulted in a list structure that can be identified as a transcription of the entries in inventory book V.[^8] The organisation of the collection seemed to have returned to the first form of record-keeping, the list.